 Loading ...

-Ines Peta graduated in Foreign Languages and Literature at the University of Naples “L’Orientale” (2005) and held a PhD in Philosophy, Sciences and Culture in Late Antiquity, Middle Ages and Humanistic Age from the University of Salerno and in Lettres-philosophie from Saint-Joseph University of Beirut (2010).
+Ines Peta graduated in Foreign Languages and Literature at the University of Naples “L’Orientale” (2005) and earned a PhD in Philosophy, Sciences and Culture in Late Antiquity, Middle Ages and Humanistic Age from the University of Salerno and in Lettres-philosophie from Saint-Joseph University of Beirut (2010).
 From 2011 to 2019 she was adjunct professor of Arabic Language at Catholic University of Milan.
 Since October 2019 she was Senior assistant professor in Arabic Language and Literature at the University of Bologna.
 Since October 2022 she is Associate Professor.
 She participated in several research projects in teams promoted by the Oasis International Foundation (2014, 2015, 2017).
-She deals in particular with religious vocabulary, especially theological, philosophical and mystical.
-She has worked on with Muslim-Christian polemical literature, the theological and philosophical thought of al-Ghazālī (d.
-1111) and, more recently, that of Ahmad Amīn (d.
+She is currently Bologna's team PI of the EU-granted project (NextGenerationEU — PRIN 2022) Environmental Anomalies & Political Legitimacy in Global Eurasia, 12th-14th century.
+She is particularly interested in the religious lexicon, especially the theological, philosophical and mystical ones.
+She has worked on Muslim-Christian polemical literature, the theological and philosophical thought of al-Ghazālī (d.
+1111) and, more recently, Ahmad Amīn's (d.
 1954).

 Go to the Curriculum vitae